hansonkd/rhubarb/README.md

     objs = await query(info.conn, RatingModel).as_list()
     for obj in objs:
         obj.rating += 10
-        await save(info.conn, obj)
+        await save(info.conn, obj).execute()

-    # or create virtual models and use their fields...
+    # Also, you can create virtual models and use their fields.
     # Because they are defined inside the migration, they are safe from changes in the app.
     @table(skip_registry=True)
     class MigRatingModel(RatingModel):